James Emman Kwegyir Aggrey: Legacy

 In 1934 Aggrey House, London, was set up as a hostel for African students and students of African descent, and was named after Aggrey.

 In November 2004, the City of Salisbury, North Carolina, and the State of North Carolina honored Dr. Aggrey and Mrs. Rose Aggrey with a historical marker at their Salisbury, North Carolina, home in recognition of their contributions to the City of Salisbury and the State of North Carolina.
 It was believed this was the first marker State of North Carolina had installed to honor a couple.

 Buildings named for Aggrey include Aggrey Student Union at Livingstone College, and J.E.K.
 Aggrey Memorial Gymtorium at Landis Elementary School, built in the former location of Aggrey Memorial High School, built in 1933 for African-American children.
+Aggrey House at Kagumo High School in Kenya is named after him.

 Freeman Aggrey House in his alma mater, Mfantsipim School, was named after him and Methodist priest, Rev. Freeman.

-A boys' residential house at Achimota School, Aggrey House was named in his honour.
+A boys' residential house at Achimota School, Aggrey House, was named in his honor.

 In 2017, Aggrey's picture appeared on the 5-cedi bill.

 Aggrey has been named after a chapel belonging to the A.M.E.
 Zion Church in Mamprobi, Accra, Ghana.
 Aggrey House at Alliance High School in Kenya is named after him.

 Aggrey is quoted as saying: "Nothing but the best is good enough for Africa."
-(Sometimes worded as "Nothing but the best is good enough for the African.")
+(This is sometimes worded as "Nothing but the best is good enough for the African.")

-In 1947 the African Methodist Episcopal Zion Church took over the management of a private school founded by Rev. A. W. E. Appiah, a nephew of Dr. J. E. K. Aggrey and named the school Aggrey Memorial A.M.E.
+In 1947, the African Methodist Episcopal Zion Church took over the management of a private school founded by Rev. A. W. E. Appiah, a nephew of Dr. J. E. K. Aggrey and named the school Aggrey Memorial A.M.E.
 Zion Senior High School.
 This senior high school is presently located in Cape Coast in the Central Region of Ghana.

-In 1932, Nigerian educator, statesman, activist and politician Dr Alvan Azinna Ikoku. established a Co-Educational Secondary School in Nigeria : the Aggrey Memorial Secondary School, located in Arochukwu and named after his mentor James E. K. Aggrey.
+In 1932, Nigerian educator, statesman, activist and politician Dr Alvan Azinna Ikoku. established a Co-Educational Secondary School in Nigeria: the Aggrey Memorial Secondary School, located in Arochukwu and named after his mentor James E. K. Aggrey.

 His eponymous great-nephew was the Ghanaian diplomat James Aggrey-Orleans.

 There are numerous people in Africa and the Americas who are named after Aggrey such as Aggrey Burke.